My brain was a cluttered room with thoughts thrown about like scattered clothing.

 Three and a half weeks of unintended sabbatical feels like an entire season.
 During this “season,” I’ve had a birthday, a fever, a death of a friend, a health scare, an existential crisis, a reconciliation, a flying adventure, an obsession with the guitar, a cure and a revelation.
 It was just normal life.
 But as you can imagine, a couple of those would stop me writing mid-sentence, and this is precisely what happened at the beginning of May.
 I received the worst kind of news – a death.
 I won’t be writing about it.
 But because of it, I stopped writing about anything.
 For a time.

 That only twenty or so days have gone by since that moment is beyond my comprehension.
-May has been jacarandas, thermometers, live music – so much of it, dances of friendship, visits to the clinic, and an array of fountains while scouting locations for my script.
+May has been jacarandas, thermometers, live music (so much of it), dances of friendship, visits to the clinic, and an array of fountains while scouting locations for my script.
 So many events, sensations, and about-faces have taken place for me.
 I shouldn’t even write such a sentence, because I’ll be compelled to give examples and make the task of this soft comeback more daunting.
-Whatever needs to find its way out, will do so here and now, or succumb to a wakeless sleep.
+Whatever needs to find its way out will either do so now, or become buried in a wakeless sleep.
 I’m a little boat and too long afloat to imagine I have any control over the sea that sways me, and I’m not collecting any additional loose ends to graft into the “crazy tree.”

 At least by “wakeless sleep,” I’m designating a romantic mortuary.
 Do forgive me for any death-related poetics.
 There’s far too much mystery and yes, romance, associated with death to deny it its literary moment, even in a little blog, especially when the blogger’s head was filled with it, namely her own, for part of the month.
 I’m a stubborn hypochondriac: when I get sick, I think I’m going to die, but when I need treatment, I refuse it.
 Either way, I’m shockingly alive and obstinately healthy all over again.